campbeb/BGRotator/README.md

 At the core, it is a simple program to rotate background images at an interval set by user.
 Additionally, it allows to select an image as a Favorite or Trash and move it to corresponding folders.
 This is intended to allow user to slowly curate a large initial folder of images.

-Hotkeys are supported for changing to next image, favorting, and trashing.
+Hotkeys are supported for changing to next image, favoriting, and trashing.

 <img src="http://i.imgur.com/Kv2tjE0.png" />